ColumPaget/sommelier/README.md

 make
 ```

-You should then place the program `sommelier` somewhere in your PATH and copy `sommelier.apps` to `.sommelier.apps` in your home directory (note the leading '.' to make it a hidden file).
-If you want to make the configuration file available to all users, then copy it to `/etc/sommelier.apps` (no leading '.').
+You should then place the program `sommelier` somewhere in your PATH.
 You can set an install prefix using './configure --prefix' and run 'make install'.

-However, you will normally need to be root to install into, say, '/usr/local/bin' and then the 'sommelier.apps' config file will go into root's home directory.
-You normally would not want to run sommelier and the apps it installs, as root.
-If you've got a 'bin' directory that's writable by your normal user then the 'make install' method can work for you, otherwise you'll have to do it by hand.
+Applications are configured in the various '.apps' files (wine.apps, msdos.apps, scummvm.apps, gog.com.apps) that come with the source code.
+These should be copied to a '.sommelier' sub-directory of your home directory.
+This '~/.sommelier' directory is also where the applications are stored, with as subdirectory for each one.

 USAGE